organix/crlf/proof.md

 ## Abstract Syntax Trees (ast)

-An _abstract syntax tree_ represents the structure of a program.
+An _abstract syntax tree_ (ast) represents the structure of a program.
-The leaves are _variables_, which represent place-holders for subordinate Ast’s.
+The leaves are _variables_, which represent place-holders for subordinate ast’s.
-The nodes are _operators_ which combine zero or more subordinate Ast’s.
+The nodes are _operators_ which combine zero or more subordinate ast’s.

 * AST
     * Variable